 Unfortunately, hackers can also use the feature to take control of computers located half-way around the world in order to install malware and steal personal information such as credit card or bank account numbers.

-I recommend that you disable Quick Assist or Remote Assistance until you actually need to allow a trusted remote technician or support rep to use it to help you solve a problem.
+For added protection I recommend that you disable Quick Assist or Remote Assistance until you actually need to allow a trusted remote technician or support rep that you contacted first to use it to help you solve a problem.

 Follow these steps to disable Quick Assist / Remote Assistance on your PC (skip to the section that’s relevant to your Windows version):

 1 – Press the Windows+S key combination to open a Search box.

-2 – Type system into the Search box, then select System from the list of search results.
+2 – Type remote assistance into the Search box, then select Allow remote assistance invitations to be sent from this PC from the list of search results.

 3 – Uncheck the box beside Allow Remote Assistance connections to this computer.